 Casey is vice president and founding member of the N.C.
 Association of Women Attorneys’ Piedmont Triad Chapter.
 She is a member of the N.C.
 Bar Association, where she serves as a council member for the Workers’ Compensation Section.
 She is also a member of the N.C.
 Advocates for Justice, and the Young Lawyers Association.

-Casey lives in Greensboro with her husband, Charles, and their three daughters.
+Casey lives in Greensboro with her three daughters.